Shortcuts

 Less than 5% of villas that are listed at more than €3 million actually end up selling for more than €3 million.
 In this segment, some of the overpricing is due to Russian’s needing to sell villas that they paid over-market for.

-The vast majority of villas that sold for this price were sold at between 65% to an astonishing 85% less than the original asking price, with the average discount being around 70%.
+The vast majority of villas that sold for this price were sold at between a 65% to an astonishing 85% discount off the original asking price, with the average discount being around 70%.
 We’ve seen many highly desirable villas that have sold over the last couple of years for a 70%+ discount off the original asking price.
 A couple of typical examples: in Beaulieu-sur-Mer, two huge and newly renovated sea-view villas on the same property that were originally listed at €18 million just sold for €3.6 million, and a highly-desirable villa with 100% unobstructed sea view on the tip of Cap Martin was listed at €4.9 million and recently sold for €1.8 million.

 Like in all market categories, villas that are overpriced are not selling, even if they are famous, highly-desirable villas.
 Sean Connery’s stunning seaside villa is a great example of this — its price was cut in half after a year on the market and yet it still hasn’t sold, after copious amounts of advertising and news coverage and more than three years on the market.
 A desirable Cap d’Ail villa owned by a Russian oligarch has been listed privately, for an undisclosed sum, since 2015, and publicly (by many agencies) since 2017, first for €30 million and now for €23 million — and it still hasn’t sold.
 There are many other similar examples, especially in the high-end market with Russian owners.